acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 We also have the right to disclose your identity to any third party who is claiming that any content posted or uploaded by you to our Platform constitutes a violation of their intellectual property rights, or of their right to privacy.

 We have the right to remove any posting you make on our Platform if, in our opinion, your post does not comply with the content standards set out in our [Acceptable Use Policy](https://aero.bid/legal/acceptable-use).

+Please note that we do not moderate or access content shared using our Platform’s chat function.
+You must still comply with these terms of use in relation to any such content.

 You are solely responsible for securing and backing up your content.